 Impossible?

 It can be done.
-You just need to think a bit outside the box (or salon should I say..) and be ready to put some work into it.
+You need to think a bit outside the box (or salon, should I say..) and be ready to put some work into it.

 To grow your salon business you should look at adding additional revenue streams to your business.
 In other words, money-making activities you currently don’t have in your business.
 These can be activities that can run even while you’re not there or activities that require your presence.
 The point is just that they should bring a new income stream you don’t have in your business today.

-The more income streams you add to your business, the more ways you have to grow and the less risk you run in case one of your income streams slow down.
+The more income streams you add to your business, the more ways you have to grow and the less risk you run in case one of your income streams slows down.

 I’m not saying this is easy, that it comes without effort.